 - Conserve water

-- Minimize the release of chemical in waterways
+- Minimize the release of chemicals in waterways

 - Maintain septic systems